nathazz/EtherWatch-front/README.md

 # etherWatch

-etherWatch is a frontend application for monitoring the Ethereum network.
-It provides real-time data such as gas prices, market information, Ethereum metadata, and live pending transactions via WebSockets.
+etherWatch is an application for monitoring the Ethereum network.
+It provides real-time data, including gas prices, market information, Ethereum metadata, and live pending transactions, via WebSockets.

 ## Features